 The material of the research is a corpus of more than 12,000 atomic observations recorded over more than twelve years of systematic phenomenological self-inquiry.

-This material is compared with work in philosophy of consciousness, phenomenology, secular Buddhism, and several psychological and epistemological approaches, including the de-anthropocentric perspective.
-This allows the observed phenomena to be considered within a wider landscape of traditions that describe experience.
+This material is compared with work in philosophy of consciousness, phenomenology, secular Buddhism, and a number of psychological and epistemological approaches, including the de-anthropocentric perspective.
+This makes it possible to consider the observed phenomena within the broader landscape of traditions that describe experience.

 Practical relevance

-The practical relevance lies in the attempt to gather into one frame the scattered descriptions of consciousness, subjecthood, presence, and experience that are usually considered in isolation inside each domain of knowledge.
+The practical relevance of the research lies in the attempt to gather into one frame the scattered descriptions of consciousness, subjecthood, presence, and experience that are usually treated in isolation within different domains of knowledge.

-This does not grant the state of presence by itself, but it makes the structure of that state more discernible and creates the conditions for moving from reactive existence to a governed interaction with one’s own perception, states, and actions, which makes it possible to:
+This does not produce the state of presence by itself, but it makes the structure of that state more discernible and creates the conditions for moving from reactive existence to a more deliberate relation to one’s own perception, states, and actions.
+That, in turn, makes it possible to:

-- restore subjecthood and a felt sense of authorship, in which a person begins to perceive themselves as the source of actions and decisions, and what happens as arising from their own choice rather than as a reaction to circumstances;
+- restore subjecthood and the sense of authorship, in which a person begins to experience themselves as the source of action and decision, and what happens as arising from their own choice rather than as a reaction to circumstances;

-- step outside the current personal map of perception — including the ability to rebuild that map — which enables a qualitative change in the vantage point on events and makes it possible to look at reality from another assemblage point;
+- step outside the current personal map of perception, including the possibility of rebuilding that map itself, which makes possible a qualitative shift in how events are seen and allows reality to be approached from another assemblage point;

-- understand the inner mechanics of one’s own processes and learn to work with them, seeing how states, thinking, and actions form, so that behavior can be guided not by willpower or motivation but by changing the states and processes from which the actions arise.
+- understand the inner mechanics of one’s own processes and learn to work with them, seeing how states, thought, and action are formed, so that behavior can be shaped not through effort or motivation but through changing the states and processes from which action arises.

 Research methods